Calestial2/Txtmax/README.md

 - **ignore:** Create a `.gitignore` file.
 You will be prompted to choose from options such as "nodejs," "env," or "log."
 Based on your selection, a `.gitignore` file will be generated.
 - **version:** Although not included in manual and help, it creates a version.txtmax to see details like Name, Size, Maintainer
 - **sqlite:** Work with an SQLite database.
 You will be prompted to provide a filename, including its extension.
 Then, enter your SQLite code, and it will be saved locally and it will run it
 - **openai:** **Integration with OpenAI** prompts for a filename, including its extension.
-It then prompts for Pasting API key, it prompts for the model name.
-Based on the provided inputs, it generates an python code and executes Python code.
+It then prompts for Pasting OpenAI API key, it prompts for the OpenAI model name.
+Based on the provided inputs, it generates an python code of using OpenAI API Key and executes that Python code.
 - **exit:** Exit the Txtmax editor.

 ## Automation